 Lead generation is a big game & there’s a lot of money to be made.
 Basically you’re finding people who might be interested in a certain product or service, collecting their details & then selling them on to companies that provide the product/service they’re interested in.
 It’s not uncommon to see people making over $500-$1,000 a day in the lead generation game & anybody can get started by signing up to sites like LeadPages.
 LeadPages allows you to quickly create fancy & powerful landing pages to grab the visitors attention & drive them to inputting their details, thus providing you with a lead.

 40. Multi Level Marketing

-Multi level marketing is a way to earn a serious amount of money of cash online and it’s an opportunity thats open to pretty much everybody regardless of online marketing experience.
-Websites like Empower Network have paid out millions in commissions and even have their own millionaires club.
+Multi level marketing is a way to earn a serious amount of money of cash online and it’s an opportunity that’s open to pretty much everybody regardless of online marketing experience.
+Companies like Team National have paid out millions in commissions to distributors around the world.
 It’s worth noting that these aren’t pyramid schemes because those are of course illegal.
 In a pyramid scheme there is no product, but with multi level marketing you basically sell products yet also get a commission on anybody that you refer who also goes on to sell products themselves.

 41. Sell audio clips.

 If you’re a musician or DJ don’t think you’re limited to publishing your work on YouTube.
 You can put your clips in online marketplaces like AudioJungle & make money every time somebody downloads them.
 Prices of audio clips start at $1 but many sell for around $18, plus when you put your clip in the marketplace it gets featured on the homepage for a little while bringing instant listeners and potential buyers to your tracks.

 Whenever people think about making money online they always tend to think about selling something but donations can bring in an awful lot of money too and many websites are purely funded from donations alone.
 All you need to do is provide useful content that helps people and makes them feel like putting their hands in their pocket to say thanks.